-Active Violence Table Top and Drill - October 15th, 2020 at 2:30pm we conducted a table top exercise regarding active violence topics.
-The exercise consisted of an act of violence within the university.
+Lockdown Drill - April 3rd, 2022 at 11:00 am we conducted a test and drill regarding Lockdown and Lockout.
+The exercise consisted of an act of violence inside and outside the university.

-- Situation Multiple individuals with knifes and firearms assaulting those on campus. - Active Participants Nancy Tindall (Director of Operations), Jason Fellows (Director of Security), Tony Hanson (Allied Contractor), Josh Melichar (Allied Contractor), Chris Maas (Director of Facilities), Tom Torgerud (Parking Coordinator), and Beth Clausen (Dean of the Library) - Observers Tracy Hatch (Vice President of Finance and Operations), Steve Reed (Vice President of Information Technology and Institutional Research) - Findings Proper procedures were followed along with resource allocation based off of the initial training.
-The largest gap was the ability to lockdown in a timely manner. - Improvements Since the tabletop, we have installed access card readers on all main entrances allowing our lockdown time to reduce from approximately 30 minutes to 30 seconds with the push of our lockdown/lockout buttons.
+- Situation Lockdown Acts of Violence inside Lockout Acts of Violence outside - Active Participants Nancy Tindall (Director of Operations), Jason Fellows (Director of Security), Roberto Baldazo (Allied Contractor), Roscoe Dumigan (Allied Contractor) - Observers Rich Oswald (Metro State IT) - Findings Proper procedures were followed along with resource allocation based off of the initial training.
+The largest gap was the accuracy of the lockdown/lockout sequence with the doors. - Improvements During the event, we had IT working on configuring the doors appropriately to how the lockout and lockdown buttons should operate.

-Timely Warning: Metropolitan State University will issue a timely warning for all Clery Act crimes reported to Campus Security Authorities or local police agencies and considered by Metropolitan State University officials to represent a serious or continuing threat to students, faculty and staff.
+Timely Warning: Metro State University will issue a timely warning for all Clery Act crimes reported to Campus Security Authorities or local police agencies and considered by Metro State University officials to represent a serious or continuing threat to students, faculty and staff.
 Timely warning will not be limited to violent crimes or crimes against persons, and may include crimes against property or other types of serious or continuing threats.
-Timely Warning Notices will withhold the name of victims as confidential.
+Timely Warning Notices will withhold the name of victim/survivors as confidential.

 Issuance of a Timely Warning is determined on a case-by-case basis.
 Factors included are the nature of the crime or threat, the continuing danger to the campus community and the possible risk of compromising law enforcement efforts.
-Metropolitan State University will consult with local law enforcement and other officials when determining the need and content of any Timely Warning.
+Metro State University will consult with local law enforcement and other officials when determining the need and content of any Timely Warning.